Frequently Asked Questions

 • Hardwired mirrors, once wired, are no longer eligible for refund.

 The color temperature of any light bulb, including LEDs is measured in degrees Kelvin ("k").
 The higher the color temperature, the closer the light is to pure white light at 10,000° k.
 A blue sky sunny day at noon has a color temperature of about 5,500° k.
 On a very bright cloud-covered day, the sky registers a color temperature of about 6,500° k, while a "regular" incandescent light bulb has a color temperature of about 2,700° k.
+And most people are most accustomed to that color of lighting in their home.

-The color temperature of the lighting in your mirror may affect the way people see you in different situations. Â It's best, therefore, to choose a lighted makeup mirror with a color temperature to approximate your most frequent environment.
+The color temperature of the lighting in your mirror may affect the way you apply your makeup and thus the way people see you in different situations.
+It's best, therefore, to choose a lighted makeup mirror with a color temperature to approximate your most frequent environment.

 If you're planning for an outdoor day, the higher the color temperature the better - 5,500° k to 6,500° k.